contino/intro-k8s/content/kubernetes/objects/controllers/_index.md

 [Serviceaccounts controller](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) - Manages the service accounts in the system, which are for processes to interact with Kubernetes.

-[Node Controller](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/): Responsible for noticing and responding when nodes go down.
+[Node Controller](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) - Responsible for noticing and responding when nodes go down.
 Service Account & Token Controllers: Create default accounts and API access tokens for new namespaces.

+[Deployment Controller](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) - A Deployment controller provides declarative updates for Pods and ReplicaSets.

-[Replication Controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) - Responsible for maintaining the correct number of pods for every replication controller object in the system. **ReplicaSets are the preferred method**
+[Replication Controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) - Responsible for maintaining the correct number of pods for every replication controller object in the system.

 [Endpoints Controller](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#endpoints-v1-core) - Populates the Endpoints object (that is, joins Services & Pods).
 When services are created, the Endpoint controller manages the connection between services and the pods back the service.